Last reviewed on 19th April 2021

 - Moving home may become difficult, as your new home will need to meet your lender’s criteria

-- Ending a lifetime mortgage early can often result in heavy redemption penalties
+- Ending a lifetime mortgage early can often result in heavy early repayment charges

-- You pay interest on the loan and interest on the accruing interest amount
+- You pay interest on the loan and also on the accruing interest amount

 Will I qualify for a lifetime mortgage?